cryptiddddd/lilhaljr/README.md

 In `bot.py`:
 - The basic, classic, "Hmm" "Yes" and "Interesting" responses.
 - A secret surprise response.
-- Temporary mute ability, responding to key phrases set in `config.py`.
+- Temporary mute ability, responding to key phrases set in `config.py`, or an emoji, also configurable in `config.py` (in-progress, stable for default emojis).

 In `dev_cog.py`:
 - Ping command.